torvalds/linux/Documentation/x86/boot.rst

 Protocol:	2.05+
 ============	==================

-  If this field is nonzero, the protected-mode part of the kernel can be loaded at any address that satisfies the kernel_alignment field.
+  If this field is yesnzero, the protected-mode part of the kernel can be loaded at any address that satisfies the kernel_alignment field.
   After loading, the boot loader must set the code32_start field to point to the loaded code, or to a boot loader hook.